 The developer takes total control to ensure that you can sell your home to afford the new build.
 So, it works well for the developer too since they have an element of control in the situation, and you can just leave it in their capable hands.

-The house builder will put your home with a few estate agents on the open market, and then, the house builder will handle the sale, including the negotiation of the price, whether the price needs to be reduced and the conveyancing side of things.
+The house builder will put your home on the open market with a few estate agents, and then, the house builder will handle the sale, including the negotiation of the price, whether the price needs to be reduced and the conveyancing side of things.

 Depending on what type of person you are, this can be a great option because the housebuilder is in control meaning that you can reserve your property with the housebuilder, and they have the assurance that you will be a good buyer provided that your property sells.